Terminating a Domestic Partnership

-After completing the papers above, you will have to "file" the papers with the family court.
-You can file them in person, by mail, or online.
+After completing the papers above, you will have to file the papers with the family court in person, by mail, or online.
 The information on how to file the papers can be found by clicking here.
 There is a $212 filing fee to file these papers.

 Serve the Papers

 Once you have filed the papers, your next step is to serve your partner with a copy of all of the documents you filed.
 It is up to you to make sure your partner is served; the court does not serve the papers for you.
 Learn all about how to have your partner served by visiting the How to Serve the Answer & Counterclaim page.